artic-network/amplicon-nf/docs/usage.md

 ## Samplesheet input

 You will need to create a samplesheet with information about the samples you would like to analyse before running the pipeline.
 Use this parameter to specify its location.
-It has to be a comma-separated file with 3 columns, and a header row as shown in the examples below.
+It has to be a comma-separated file with at least 3 columns (more depending on how you are using the pipeline), and a header row as shown in the examples below.

 ```bash
 --input '[path to samplesheet file]'
 ```

-### Nanopore (ONT) only runs
+## Nanopore (ONT) only runs

+There are two ways to run the pipeline for ONT data;
+1) with explicit FASTQ directories within the samplesheet in the `fastq_directory` column, this is recommended since all FASTQ directories are explicitly linked with their sample name within the samplesheet making mistakes where data is associated with incorrect metadata less likely.
+2) with implicit (fuzzy) matching of FASTQ directories based on the provided `barcode` column, this option will match up subdirectories of the directory provided with the `--read_directory` parameter so you will not have to provide filepaths within the samplesheet.

+> [!NOTE]
+>Whichever option you use, it is important to remember that for ONT data the pipeline expects a directory of FASTQ files to be provided, not fastq files directly even if a directory only contains a single FASTQ file.

-If you are only running nanopore sequenced samples through the pipeline then you only need to fill in a subset of the samplesheet, for example, if you had a `fastq_pass` direectory which looked like this:
+If you are only running ONT sequenced samples through the pipeline then you only need to fill in a subset of the samplesheet which will be different based on which of the above two options you are using, the following examples would be valid for a fastq_pass directory which looks like this:

 ```
 fastq_pass